browserengineering/book/book/scheduling.md

 }
 ```

-So tasks not only allow our browser to delay tasks until later, but
+As you can see, tasks allow not only the browser but also applications
-also allow applications running in the browser to do the same.
+running in the browser to delay tasks until later.
+However, there's a
-However, there's a whole other category of work done by the browser
+whole other category of work done by the browser not directly related
-not directly related to running JavaScript.
+to running JavaScript.

 Rendering pipeline tasks
 ========================